mech/Notes/HR/jobline.md

 **Put like product together.
 Put similar job posting together to increase the likelihood of CA applying for that job.
 See Amazon recommended books.**

 Exit Survey, longitudinal study, Attitudinal data

+Treat recruiters as **marketers**, where they have to perform data-driven campaigns.
+Recruiters need to sell a product (Job Order) to potential customers (candidates) and a well-run campaign supported by data-driven system is the way to go.

 ## Pipelines